awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD.md

 The UNLOAD command needs authorization to write data to Amazon S3\.
 The UNLOAD command uses the same parameters the COPY command uses for authorization\.
 For more information, see [Authorization parameters](copy-parameters-authorization.md) in the COPY command syntax reference\.

 \[ FORMAT \[AS\] \] CSV \| PARQUET  <a name="unload-csv"></a>
+Keywords to specify the unload format to override the default format\.
 When CSV, unloads to a text file in CSV format using a comma \( , \) character as the default delimiter\.
 If a field contains delimiters, double quotation marks, newline characters, or carriage returns, then the field in the unloaded file is enclosed in double quotation marks\.
 A double quotation mark within a data field is escaped by an additional double quotation mark\.
 When PARQUET, unloads to a file in Apache Parquet version 1\.0 format\.
 By default, each row group is compressed using SNAPPY compression\.
 For more information about Apache Parquet format, see [Parquet](https://parquet.apache.org/)\.
 The FORMAT and AS keywords are optional\.
 You can't use CSV with FIXEDWIDTH\.
 You can't use PARQUET with DELIMITER, FIXEDWIDTH, ADDQUOTES, ESCAPE, NULL AS, HEADER, GZIP, BZIP2, or ZSTD\.
 PARQUET with ENCRYPTED is only supported with server\-side encryption with an AWS Key Management Service key \(SSE\-KMS\)\.